he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Shadow.md

 ### Possessing Shadows

 Some greater shadows develop the coveted ability to possess a body.
 Only greater shadows can become possessing shadows, and they can't use Slink in Shadows or Steal Shadow while using Inhabit.
  **Inhabit** <span class="action-icon">2</span> The shadow attempts to possess an adjacent undead corporeal creature.
-This has the same effect as the [[Possession]] spell, except the shadow doesn't have a physical body, so it's unaffected by the spell's restriction.
+This has the same effect as the [[DATABASE/spell/Possession|possession]] spell, except the shadow doesn't have a physical body, so it's unaffected by the spell's restriction.

 ### Shadow Thief